-Alfredo Faubel is a CEO, entrepreneur, engineer, and management consultant, mentor, and volunteer with decades of international experience.
+Alfredo Faubel is a CEO, entrepreneur, engineer, management consultant, mentor, and volunteer with decades of international experience.

-A Swiss-trained chemical engineer (ETH Zurich) and a Harvard MBA, fluent in Spanish and German, Alfredo is co-founder and CFO of Carbon BioCapture LLC, a world leader in converting CO2 industrial emissions into microalgal biomass, and founder of Miura Board, a startup created to manufacture the most durable,100% recycled, fiber-reinforced plastic composite.
+A Swiss-trained chemical engineer (ETH Zurich) and a Harvard MBA, fluent in Spanish and German, Alfredo is co-Founder and CFO of Carbon BioCapture LLC, a world leader in converting CO2 point-source emissions into microalgal biomass, and founder of Miura Board, a startup created to manufacture the most durable,100% recycled, fiber-reinforced plastic composite 4x8 sheet.

 At Inter-American Management Consultants, Alfredo has worked with publicly traded, privately held, and family-owned businesses across Latin America.
 His expertise lies in corporate strategy development and implementation, financial and business models, and branding.

 Prior to that, Alfredo was CEO of Natra US and COMPAC Surfaces, and Sales & Marketing Manager Airopak Division Europe for Air Products & Chemicals.

-Alfredo volunteers as President of the Miami Fencing Club, the only 501(c)(3) nonprofit dedicated to teaching the Olympic martial art of fencing in South Florida.
+Alfredo volunteered for ten years as President of the Miami Fencing Club, the only 501(c)(3) nonprofit dedicated to teaching the Olympic martial art of fencing in South Florida.

-In the past, Alfredo taught Comparative Economic Systems as Adjunct Professor at Northwood University, served as VP of the Harvard Business School Alumni Club of South Florida, and as Treasurer at Miami Rare Fruit Council International, also non-profit organizations.
+In the past, Alfredo taught Comparative Economic Systems as Adjunct Professor at Northwood University, served as VP of the Harvard Business School Alumni Club of South Florida, and as Treasurer at Miami Rare Fruit Council International, also a non-profit organization.

 2019 – Present